ShaonMajumder/PenOS/docs/architecture.md

 # PenOS Architecture Overview

+PenOS is a handcrafted 32-bit x86 kernel that boots via GRUB, runs its own assembly stub (`src/boot.s`), and then marches through a predictable bring-up sequence.
+The highlights recruiters, engineers, and storytellers care about are the same ones we hit at runtime:

+- **CPU & Interrupt Stack:** flat GDT/IDT + PIC remap + PIT give us deterministic interrupt handling backed by shared ISR stubs.
+- **Memory Core:** a bitmap PMM feeds higher-half paging (with recursive mapping) and a freelist-based heap so RAM management stays safe and transparent.
+- **Scheduler & Tasks:** preemptive round-robin with lifecycle tracking keeps shell-launched demos moving while freeing resources automatically.
+- **Drivers & Syscalls:** PS/2 keyboard/mouse plus an `int 0x80` gate cover interactive input and diagnostics hooks.
+- **UI Path:** VGA text is mirrored into a Multiboot framebuffer overlay that renders the PenOS splash/logo and keeps the shell visible inside a tinted panel.

 PenOS currently boots through GRUB, which loads `kernel.bin` and hands control to `start` in `src/boot.s`.
 The assembly stub builds a stack and calls `kernel_main`, entering C in 32-bit protected mode.

 1. CPU bring-up